 Arm does not provide libraries that are built without literal pools.
 The libraries still use literal pools, even when you use the -mexecute-only option.

-Link Time Optimization does not honor the armclang -mexecute-only option.
-If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code and produces a warning.
+LTO does not honor the armclang -mexecute-only option.
+If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code.

 Related information Building applications for execute-only memory